cabal-club/cable/wire.md

 ```

 where `now()` is the current system UNIX Time, and `WINDOW_WIDTH` is the size
 of the "rolling window" to track chat messages within, in milliseconds.
-Clients are
+Hosts are
 RECOMMENDED to use a `WINDOW_WIDTH` of one week (25,200,000 milliseconds), though this
 value MAY be customized, since there are network environments where users may
 be offline for up to several months at a time, and a much wider rolling window